Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Related work

 The native spatial resolution of DEMs is often limited by the sensor technology used for data acquisition, leading to the necessity for super-resolution techniques to enhance their quality.
 Early attempts focused on techniques such as bicubic interpolation to estimate intermediate elevations between existing data points.
 However, these methods could not capture fine-scale details and often resulted in artifacts.
-In recent years, machine learning (ML) approaches have gained prominence in DEM-SR. Convolutional Neural Networks (CNNs) and Generative Adversarial Networks (GANs) have shown promise in learning complex relationships within DEM data and generating high-resolution counterparts.
-The integration of ML techniques has significantly advanced the state-of-the-art in DEM-SR.
+In recent years, machine learning approaches have gained prominence in DEM super-resolution(DEM-SR).
+CNNs and GANs have shown promise in learning complex relationships within DEM data and generating high-resolution counterparts.
+Integrating machine learning techniques has significantly enhanced the performance of the state-of-the-art (SOTA) in DEM-SR. Enhanced Bilateral Filtering-based Continuous DEM (EBCF-CDEM) \citep{continuous} introduces the neural implicit representation to the DEM-SR task \citep{liif}.